Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Does buying a property qualify or at least help for residency in the UAE?

-As of early 2026, buying property in the UAE can directly qualify you for a residence visa, making it one of the clearest investment-to-residency pathways available to foreigners in the region.
+As of early 2026, buying residential property in the UAE can directly qualify you for a residence visa, although what you get is technically a renewable residence permit and not "permanent residency" in the way countries like Canada or the US define it.

 Is there any residency visa directly linked to property ownership in the UAE right now?

-Yes, the UAE currently offers two main property-linked residency visas: the 2-year investor residence (Taskeen) for properties worth AED 750,000 or more, and the 10-year Golden Visa for properties valued at AED 2 million or more.
+Yes, the UAE currently offers two well-established residency visas that are directly linked to property ownership: a 2-year renewable investor visa (called "Taskeen" in Dubai) for properties worth AED 750,000 or more, and a 10-year renewable Golden Visa for properties worth AED 2,000,000 or more.

 What exactly do I get with a property-based residency in the UAE?